My Plantiful Cooking

 You can serve it sweet with fruits and nut butter, or make a savory version topped with vegan andouille sausages and silken tofu scramble.

-If you’re looking to add more variety to your grains, this barley porridge is a must-try!
+Looking to add more variety to your grains? this barley porridge is a must-try!
 Like my millet porridge, it’s a delicious alternative to oatmeal with a creamy texture and a pleasantly chewy bite.

 Jump to: